2021 Quick Lane Bowl

 The 2021 Quick Lane Bowl was a college football bowl game played on December 27, 2021, with kickoff at 11:00 a.m.
 EST, televised on ESPN.
 It was the 7th edition of the Quick Lane Bowl (after the 2020 edition was cancelled due to the COVID-19 pandemic), and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
-The game's title sponsor was Quick Lane tire and auto centers.
+The game's title sponsor was Quick Lane Tire and auto centers.

 Teams

 While the bowl had tie-ins with the Mid-American Conference (MAC) and the Big Ten Conference, the actual participants were from the MAC and Mountain West Conference (MWC).
 This was the first time that Western Michigan and Nevada ever played each other.

 Western Michigan Broncos

-Western Michigan finished their regular season with a 7–5 record (4–4 in MAC games).
+Western Michigan finished its regular season with a 7–5 record (4–4 in MAC games).
 The Broncos won four of their first five games, then lost four of their final six.
 The team was 1-1 in games against ranked opponents, with a loss to #2 Michigan, and a shocking win over #12 Pitt.